pratimugale/minima/_posts/2019-07-30-KernelOOPS.md

 Log:

-1. The kernel oops message shows up only when the BB is first booted.
-After that I tried unprobing and probing the pru_rproc, virtio_rpmsg_bus drivers and the oops message didn't show up.
-2. Wrote a program to initialize the PRU SRAM to 0 to check what values are being written to the PRU SRAM in the oops case.
-`No Values` were written to the PRU SRAM when the oops message shows up.
-Since the rpmsg program does the work of writing to the PRU SRAM, I think that no values were written to the RPMsg channel itself.
-3. The order of execution of these lines is changed in the above two dmesgs: <br>
+1. The order of execution of these lines is changed in the above two dmesgs: <br>
 `virtio_rpmsg_bus virtio0: rpmsg host is online`
 `rpmsg_pru virtio0.rpmsg-pru.-1.31: new rpmsg_pru device: /dev/rpmsg_pru31`
-4. import prussd.py into another python program and try hardcoding the message.

 After booting:
 `lsmod | grep pru` gives: